sanity-io/example-company-website-gatsby-sanity-combo/README.md

 # Deploy the Sanity Studio to *.sanity.studio
 npm run sanity-deploy

-# Build & deploy to Zeit's Now
+# Build & deploy to Zeit's Now.
+Remember to set `basePath` to "/studio" in sanity.json
 npm run now-deploy
 ```